Dr-Left/dr-left.github.io/_pages/about.md

 Hobbies
 ------

 I love playing tennis🎾 because smashing the ball just feels great.
 I also like listening to all kinds of music🎶, ranging from Mandopop (e.g. Jay Chou) to classical music (e.g. Tchaikovski).
-Sometimes I sing👨‍🎤, but I feel bad if I don't sing well.
+Sometimes I sing👨‍🎤.
 I like to travel and explore new places:).
-I also like coffee☕.

-Contact
+Contacts
 ------

 Feel free to reach out to me by email!
 If you are in Beijing now, probably we may even have an in-person coffee-chat!
 I am always glad to talk to someone else, because other's talk often inspires me and my words may inspire others too:)